Frinton-On-Sea Town Sign

 a.
 Crime & Public Safety

-Anti social behaviour can be reported on 0845 6052222.
-Incidents can be reported to PCSOs who patrol constantly by ringing 07850 631017, but 999 should always be used to report a serious crime.
+Anti social behaviour can be reported on 01255 686359.
+Incidents can still be reported to PCSOs who patrol constantly, but this has to be done by telephoning your local Town Councillor, or by ringing 101.
+However, 999 should always be used to report a serious crime.

 b.
 Youth Issues